hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 with a 412 Precondition Failed error.

-This example shows the _mywork_ container being enabled using _priorwork_ conainer as the versions-location container; it first creates the versions-location container:
+This example shows the _mywork_ container being enabled using _priorwork_ container as the versions-location container; it first creates the versions-location container:

     $ curl -i -H 'x-auth-token: HPAuth_1234' https://region-a.geo-1.objects.hpcloudsvc.com/v1/12345678912345/priorwork -X PUT